 Once time is spent, there’s no earning it back.
-So use it wisely and pay yourself accordingly!
+So use it wisely and pay yourself accordingly.

 This one was really hard for me to accept.
 I have professional friends and relatives who command anywhere between $35 and $1,000 per hour for their services.
 I know horse trainers and photographers and business coaches and software developers and graphic artists who don’t bat an eye when it comes to charging what they believe their skills are worth.

-For that matter, I didn’t bat an eye either when I paid for each of those services in the past.
+For that matter, I didn’t bat an eye either when I paid for each of their services in the past.
 Yet, many of those same friends and relatives aren’t willing to pay full price for my jewelry.
 What it boils down to is that they don’t value my skills or my products the same way that I value theirs.

 And you know what?
-That’s okay!
+That’s okay.
 Because they are not my target customers.
 This point is so important that I want you to make a mantra out of it.
 Repeat it, over and over again, until you’re totally at peace with it.

 My friends and relatives are NOT my target customers.

 Now, that’s not to say that your friends and family aren’t valuable assets for your business because they are.
 I can’t count the number of customers I’ve gained because friends and relatives helped spread the word about my business.